christopherseaman/oosterhouse/SUGGESTIONS.md

-# Suggestions for Improving the Data Analysis Pipeline
+# Suggestions and Finalized Implementation Plan

+This file contains both the **status of suggestions** and the **detailed, finalized plan** for the data analysis pipeline, reporting, and deployment.
+It should be referenced throughout development and build processes.

+---

 ## Status Legend
 - [x] **Completed**